Ninety One UK Ltd Lowers Stock Position in NMI Holdings, Inc. (NASDAQ:NMIH)

 A number of other institutional investors and hedge funds also recently made changes to their positions in NMIH.
 Advisor Group Holdings Inc. purchased a new stake in NMI in the first quarter valued at approximately $40,000.
 Envestnet Asset Management Inc. purchased a new stake in NMI in the second quarter valued at approximately $1,156,000.
 SG Americas Securities LLC raised its stake in NMI by 24.7% in the second quarter.
 SG Americas Securities LLC now owns 66,928 shares of the financial services provider’s stock valued at $1,076,000 after purchasing an additional 13,263 shares in the last quarter.
 New York State Teachers Retirement System raised its stake in NMI by 41.5% in the second quarter.
 New York State Teachers Retirement System now owns 64,709 shares of the financial services provider’s stock valued at $1,041,000 after purchasing an additional 18,978 shares in the last quarter.
 Finally, Oregon Public Employees Retirement Fund raised its stake in NMI by 20.8% in the second quarter.
 Oregon Public Employees Retirement Fund now owns 33,123 shares of the financial services provider’s stock valued at $533,000 after purchasing an additional 5,700 shares in the last quarter.
 89.76% of the stock is currently owned by institutional investors and hedge funds.

 NMI (NASDAQ:NMIH) last released its quarterly earnings results on Thursday, November 5th.
-The financial services provider reported $0.47 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.37 by $0.10.
+The financial services provider reported $0.47 earnings per share for the quarter, beating the consensus estimate of $0.37 by $0.10.
+The business had revenue of $107.78 million for the quarter, compared to analysts’ expectations of $108.02 million.
 NMI had a net margin of 43.85% and a return on equity of 18.33%.
-The firm had revenue of $107.78 million during the quarter, compared to analyst estimates of $108.02 million.
-During the same quarter in the prior year, the firm earned $0.71 EPS.
-The business’s revenue for the quarter was up 6.1% compared to the same quarter last year.
-As a group, research analysts predict that NMI Holdings, Inc. will post 1.91 earnings per share for the current year.
+The firm’s revenue for the quarter was up 6.1% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.71 earnings per share.
+On average, analysts expect that NMI Holdings, Inc. will post 1.91 EPS for the current fiscal year.

+NMIH has been the topic of several research reports.
+ValuEngine raised shares of NMI from a “sell” rating to a “hold” rating in a research note on Wednesday, September 2nd.
+JPMorgan Chase & Co. lifted their price target on shares of NMI from $18.50 to $23.50 and gave the stock an “overweight” rating in a research note on Friday, October 9th.
+Citigroup initiated coverage on shares of NMI in a research note on Friday, August 14th.
+They set a “buy” rating and a $24.00 price target on the stock.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of NMI from $25.00 to $27.00 and gave the stock a “buy” rating in a research note on Friday, November 6th.
+Finally, B. Riley lifted their price target on shares of NMI from $20.00 to $26.00 in a research note on Friday, October 9th.
+Five investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average price target of $26.13.

-In related news, EVP William J. Leatherberry sold 3,801 shares of the business’s stock in a transaction that occurred on Wednesday, November 18th.
-The stock was sold at an average price of $23.75, for a total transaction of $90,273.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Michael J. Embler sold 32,813 shares of the business’s stock in a transaction that occurred on Thursday, November 19th.
-The shares were sold at an average price of $22.25, for a total value of $730,089.25.
-Following the transaction, the director now owns 107,376 shares of the company’s stock, valued at $2,389,116.
+In other news, Director Michael J. Embler sold 32,813 shares of the business’s stock in a transaction on Thursday, November 19th.
+The shares were sold at an average price of $22.25, for a total transaction of $730,089.25.
+Following the sale, the director now owns 107,376 shares in the company, valued at approximately $2,389,116.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, EVP William J. Leatherberry sold 3,801 shares of the business’s stock in a transaction on Wednesday, November 18th.
+The shares were sold at an average price of $23.75, for a total transaction of $90,273.75.
 The disclosure for this sale can be found here.
-3.80% of the stock is owned by corporate insiders.
+Insiders own 3.80% of the company’s stock.

 NMI Holdings, Inc, through its subsidiaries, provides private mortgage guaranty insurance services in the United States.
 The company offers mortgage insurance services; and outsourced loan review services to mortgage loan originators.
 It serves national and regional mortgage banks, money center banks, credit unions, community banks, builder-owned mortgage lenders, Internet-sourced lenders, and other non-bank lenders.